 NICK LUBY, CO-DIRECTOR

-Nick has performed in masterclasses for world renowned artists William Bolcom, Nelita True, Ivan Moravec, Martin Katz, and Lambert Orkis.
-He has participated in numerous festivals throughout the U.S. and in Italy and the Czech Republic, where he studied with Vladimir Feltsman, Boris Slutsky, Logan Skelton, Alexander Korsantia, and James Giles, among others.
+Nick has performed in masterclasses for world renowned artists William Bolcom, Nelita True, Robert Levin, Ivan Moravec, Martin Katz, Philippe Bianconi, and Lambert Orkis.
+He has participated in numerous festivals, receiving additional tutelage from Vladimir Feltsman, Boris Slutsky, Logan Skelton, Alexander Korsantia, and James Giles, among others.

-A Chapel Hill native, Nick holds the Graduate Certificate in Performance from the University of South Carolina, an MM in Piano Performance from the University of Michigan, and a BA with honors in Music and a double major in Philosophy from Wesleyan University.
-His primary teachers include Arthur Greene, Marina Lomazov, Francis Whang, and Margaret O'Brien.
+Nick holds the Graduate Certificate in Performance from the University of South Carolina, an MM in Piano Performance from the University of Michigan, and a BA with honors in Music and a double major in Philosophy from Wesleyan University.
+His primary teachers include Marina Lomazov, Arthur Greene, Francis Whang, and Margaret O'Brien.

 SUSAN ZHANG, CO-DIRECTOR